 Students are encouraged to speak with administration regarding any problems, questions, clarifications about visa status, etc., they may have.
-The Academic Site Director, Site Director, Head Teacher, and/or Student Services Director are all available for student assistance and guidance.
+The Academic Site Director and the Site Director are all available for student assistance and guidance.
 For clarifications about visa status please see the P/DSO ONLY.

 If you have a problem or complaint about a class, you should speak with the teacher first.
-If you are still not satisfied, make an appointment with the Head Teacher or Site Director.
-You may also see the Head Teacher or Site Director about general complaints or problems with your schedule.
+If you are still not satisfied, make an appointment with the Site Director.
+You may also see the Site Director about general complaints or problems with your schedule.
 Additionally, there is a formal complaint form on the reception desk if you would like to submit a written complaint.
 The complaint form can be returned to the reception desk, to any administrative personnel or deposited in the suggestion box.
 The complaint will be addressed, and a meeting will be scheduled to discuss and attempt to resolve the problem.